zanderle/tutorial/en/django_start_project/README.md

 The web server will take over your command prompt until you stop it.
 To type more commands whilst it is running open a new terminal window and activate your virtualenv.
 To stop the web server, switch back to the window in which it's running and pressing CTRL+C - Control and C buttons together (on Windows, you might have to press Ctrl+Break).

-> TODO Fix the following sentance.

 Congratulations!
 You've just created your first website and run it using a web server!
+We are no longer opening an HTML file directly from our finder, but are using something that an actual website would use.
 Isn't that awesome?

 ![It worked!](images/it_worked2.png)

+However you'll notice that this isn't our `index.html`.
+We'll change that in the next chapters.

 Ready for the next step?
-It's time to create some content!
+It's time to get familiar with Python and Django.